capnproto/capnproto-rust/examples/zmq-explorers/README.md

-# A toy data pipeline: zmq-explorers
+# zmq-explorers: a toy data pipeline

 This example illustrates one way to use capnproto-rust with ZeroMQ.